AAVikings/MQService/README.md

 ### Trading Orders related Messages

 With this format we will enable communications between the Simulation Engine, Simulation Executor, Trading Cockpit and Trading Assistant.
 We expect that messages flowing between these components to be in this agreed format, while messages logged into files should go through a minification process to save space.
-The minification process criteria is not the about taking the messages to their absolute minimun weight but to a balance where the weight is small but at the same time understandable by a human with enough contect while reading them on a file.
+The minification process criteria is not the about taking the messages to their absolute minimun weight but to a balance where the weight is small but at the same time understandable by a human with enough context while reading them from a file.

 ```
 {